hacktoolkit/hacktoolkit/README.md

 The spirit of this project is summarized in this tagline: _**Win hackathons by using bootstrap code to build complete websites and apps in 24 hours.**_

+## About this `README`

+This `README` is about the hacktoolkit library hosted at: https://github.com/hacktoolkit/hacktoolkit

+For information about the project, see the website: http://hacktoolkit.com

+* Code is organized into sub-folders or submodules, each with their own `README`s.
+* **Always** read the `README` files in subdirectories before using the code so that your computer or mobile device doesn't blow up.

-### Goals
+## Goals and Philosophy

+* There will only be one main repository, ever, for Hacktoolkit (with the exception of submodules--more on this later)
+* The goal is to be one repository that users can clone and immediately start using, not 47 different repositories.
 * Easy to use; easy onboarding process
 * Clean, robust code
 * Find the best examples that are already existing (don't reinvent the wheel), and import them as submodules

-## This `README`

-This `README` is about the hacktoolkit library hosted at: https://github.com/hacktoolkit/hacktoolkit

-For information about the project, see the website: http://hacktoolkit.com

-* There will only be one repository, ever, for Hacktoolkit.
-* The goal is to be one repository that users can clone and immediately start using, not 47 different repositories.
-* Code is organized into sub-folders, each with their own READMEs.
-* Always read the `README` files in subdirectories before using the code so that your computer or mobile device doesn't blow up.

 ## Nomenclature